 This laboratory studies the formation and early differentiation of the terrestrial planets, the chemical evolution of Earth's crust-mantle system, and Earth systems.
 Available equipment includes multiple mass spectrometers and an electron microprobe.

-The Langmuir group occupies 3,000 square feet of newly refurbished lab space where sample preparation and digestion are performed for trace element and isotope analyses.
+The Langmuir group occupies 3,000 square feet of high quality lab space where sample preparation and digestion are performed for trace element and isotope analyses.
 The space also houses a Thermo Electron X-Series ICP-MS, New Wave 213nm UV Laser, and Beckman SMI III DCP Spectrometer.